halkyonio/container-images/sandbox/olm/README.md

 This operator manages 2 CRDs: the `OperatorSource` and `CatalogSourceConfig`.
 The `OperatorSource` defines the external datastore that we are using to store operator bundles.
 The `CatalogSourceConfig` is used to create an `OLM CatalogSource` consisting of operators from one `OperatorSource` so that these operators can then be managed by `OLM`.

-**Note**: The upstream community operators are packaged on a quay.io registry as a collection of `bundles` containing the CRDs, package definition and ClusterServiceVersion.
+**Note**: The upstream community operators are packaged on `quay.io` as a `application registry` containing a collection of `bundles` including the :
+- CRDs
+- Package definition and
+- ClusterServiceVersion

 ## Instructions